-- research facilities reside primarily within the core of the West Campus and Scripps Institution of Oceanography portions of the campus where the majority of undergraduate and graduate student teaching occurs. - Academic Mixed-Use land areas primarily include facilities for academic and administrative activities that generally serve the campus community as a whole; e.g., campus wide classrooms, admissions, registration, University Extension, student services, etc. Housing may also be a use included in this category.
-As the campus continues to develop opportunities to combine compatible uses to optimize land usage will be pursued wherever appropriate. - Community-Oriented use areas primarily contain facilities that are associated with or support academic, research, community partnerships or public-service programs that also are regularly used by the general public and support UC San Diego's public service mission; e.g., the Birch Aquarium at Scripps, The Preuss School, and the La Jolla Playhouse.
-These areas may also include conference facilities, hotels, housing, commercial and retail services, wellness facilities, etc. - Science Research signifies a land use primarily intended to accommodate research partnerships with entities whose activities are compatible with University based research programs and typically entail collaboration with UC San Diego faculty and researchers.
+- Academic use areas primarily include classrooms, class and research laboratories, and ancillary support facilities (such as administrative, housing and dining facilities, parking, and facilities supporting academic operations), graduate programs, and professional schools.
+Academic and research facilities reside primarily within the core of the West Campus and Scripps Institution of Oceanography portions of the campus where the majority of undergraduate and graduate student teaching occurs. - Academic Mixed-Use land areas primarily include facilities for academic and administrative activities that generally serve the campus community as a whole; e.g., campus wide classrooms, admissions, registration, University Extension, student services, etc. Housing may also be a use included in this category.
+As the campus continues to develop, opportunities to combine compatible uses to optimize land usage will be pursued wherever appropriate. - Community-Oriented use areas primarily contain facilities that are associated with or support academic, research, community partnerships or public-service programs that also are regularly used by the general public and support UC San Diego's public service mission; e.g., the Birch Aquarium at Scripps, The Preuss School, and the La Jolla Playhouse.
+These areas may also include conference facilities, hotels, housing, commercial and retail services, wellness facilities, etc. - Science Research signifies a land use primarily intended to accommodate research partnerships with entities whose activities are compatible with University based research programs typically entail collaboration with UC San Diego faculty and researchers.
 Current facilities in this land use category include the La Jolla Institute for Allergy and Immunology, Venter Institute, Center for Novel Therapeutics (under construction) and the Sanford Consortium for Regenerative Medicine.
 Strategic opportunities for future research partnerships with private entities are beneficial to the campus and local research community and are anticipated to be persued under the 2018 LRDP. - Housing land uses primarily denote residential areas intended to accommodate students, faculty, staff and other campus affiliates.
+The

-The West Campus predominantly houses undergraduates while the majority of graduate and professional student housing is located within the Mesa Housing Neighborhood on East Campus.
+West Campus predominantly houses undergraduates while the majority of graduate and professional student housing is located within the Mesa Housing Neighborhood on East Campus.
 Growth of the housing supply is anticipated through redevelopment of existing housing, infill development and development of new housing projects.
 In addition, where compatible with other land uses, housing may also be considered as part of mixed-use developments.